 Prior to her work in the non-profit sector, she was a Policy Analyst at the Florida Legislature’s Office of Program Policy Analysis and Government Accountability (OPPAGA).

 She earned a Ph.D. in Public Administration in 2009 at Florida State University.
-This is her third year on the board.
+This is her second year on the board.

 Southeast Evaluation Association.